Hello Daydreamers!

 - Make cake toppers with the Free SVG Templates I provided you with

-Note: Since all the cake toppers go through the same cutting and assembly process, I will only cover the cutting process of the first one.
+Note: Since all the cake toppers go through the exact cutting and assembly process, I will only cover the cutting process of the first one.
 (I don’t want to be repetitive)

 Are you ready?